louisechow/problem-solving/README.md

 Repository for practising challenging, fun and neat coding problems

-My dog is white and small
+My dog is white, short-haired and small

 I feel tired,anxious and sad but healthy and lucky